AdobeDocs/dynamic-media-classic.en/help/creating-template.md

 ### Format paragraphs {#format-paragraphs}

 1. In the Layers list, double-click the name of the text box with text you want to edit.
 The Text Editor opens.
-1. Select the paragraph you want to format.
+1. Select the paragraph that you want to format.
 1. Specify any of the following formatting options, and then select **[!UICONTROL Apply]**.

    * **[!UICONTROL Alignment]** - Select to specify the type of alignment: align left, align center, align right, or justify.